 The requirements for tests are specified in Appendix A, Table A 1, 4.2.2 c.

+Other ETCS functions

 The main functionality is supported by other functions, to which Appendix A, Table A 1, 4.2.2 a and 4.2.2 b also apply, together with the additional specifications indicated below:

 Communication with the Control-Command and Signalling Trackside Subsystem.